jhipster/jhipster-dotnetcore/README.md

 ## Using database migrations

-If you had alredy run the application before creating your first migration, some database tables might be alredy created automatically on application startup (see EnsureCreated() method on DatabaseStartup.cs file for more details).
+If you had already run the application before creating your first migration, some database tables might be alredy created automatically on application startup.
 So you have the options of removing conflicting tables or editing the migration you just created.
+If you wish to automatically apply database migrations when the application is started replace method EnsureCreated() by Migrate() at DatabaseStartup.cs file.
+Be aware of the implications of doing so.
-Also, currently it is up to the user to create migrations.
+Currently it is up to the user to create migrations.

 1. Add EF Core cli tools